• Europes biggest bike selection

 Innovative cockpit design

-Let's delve into two standout features of the BMC Roadmachine: the downtube storage compartment and the integrated rear light.
-But before we get into those, let’s discuss the new handlebar.
+Let's examine two standout features of the BMC Roadmachine: the downtube storage compartment and the integrated rear light.
+But before we do so, let’s discuss the new handlebar.

-The new ICS Carbon Evo cockpit features a fully integrated front end with a revised form for a better fit, comfort, and control, as BMC claims.
+The new ICS Carbon Evo cockpit features a fully integrated front end with a revised form for better fit, comfort, and control, as BMC claims.
 It includes a fork with flat faces where the hydraulic hoses run alongside and into the upper headset bearing.
 Jigsaw-style spacers allow for easy adjustment of the handlebar height.
-BMC asserts that you can adjust the height by adding or removing one spacer, or change the stem length by about 10mm without needing to cut the hose.
+BMC asserts that you can adjust the height by adding or removing one spacer or changing the stem length by about 10mm without cutting the hose.

 Integrated rear light